cgpalmer/ms4/README.md

 1. Nav has been fully tested
 2. I have checked that the collapsibles open and close appropriately
 3. I have checked buttons enable and disable appropriately
-4. I have checked that the correct form options are unhidden based on the users previous inputs

 #### Feedback from other users
 User 1

-* "When i click search by location, it does not populate any cities after choosing that location type.
-If there are none in the database maybe include a little message saying sorry there are none as it currently looks like a bug"

-Regarding this comment, I have since filled out several reports so that the website has something to pull from the database.
-It is unnecessary for me put in a comment about there not being any available as the database will always have reports in.

 * "The search bar is a random length on the mobile view.
 It doesn't seem like it's lined up with anything?"